 Go outside because you may be ignoring the most detrimental problem of all: tree roots.

 Trees crave nutrients and their roots are where they absorb nutrients through, so the end of the tree root is continuously “searching for” and “reaching for” a source of moisture and nutrients and they are drawn to a leaking sewer line that requires repair.

 Usually, tree roots will leave healthy, unbroken sewer lines alone.
 They typically only disturb leaking, broken, or damaged lines buried within the top 24 inches of the soil.
 When this takes place the original damage does not only get worse, the tree roots can completely clog the sewer lines and reduce the water flow, causing overflows and even flooding your home or building.

 So what do you do?
-Call a sewer line repair professional in Phoenix.
+Call a sewer line repair professional in Tempe.

 A sewer line repair will most likely be easier (and cost less) than a burst pipe, so if you believe there’s an issue with your sewer line, especially if you believe tree roots are making their way into the pipe, call Bob Brown Service Experts immediately.

 Sewer line repair experts at Bob Brown Service Experts will use a sewer inspection camera to decide whether or not the pipe has a tree root issue.
 Once the issue has been confirmed, our sewer line repair expert will review all of your options with you and help you choose the best way to proceed, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.